Double sovereign

-The double sovereign is a gold coin of the United Kingdom with a nominal value of two pounds sterling (£2).
+The double sovereign is a British sterling gold coin with a nominal value of two pounds sterling (£2).
+(Note: This is only the face value as a denomination of sterling; the gold within the coin is worth significantly more.)
 Rarely issued in the first 150 years after its debut in 1820, it never had a significant presence in circulation.
 It became a collector and bullion coin, and has been struck most years since 1980.
 It features the reigning monarch on its obverse and, most often, Benedetto Pistrucci's depiction of Saint George and the Dragon on the reverse.

 The double sovereign was first minted in 1820 and depicted George III, but this issue never entered circulation, instead being considered a pattern coin.
 In the following century and a half, it was most often issued to mark the beginning of a new reign, or the institution of a new coinage portrait of the reigning monarch.
 These were mostly proof coins; the denomination was issued for circulation in only four years.
 Few examples that are worn from commercial use can be found.

 Since 1980, the double sovereign has been sold as a collector's coin by the Royal Mint.
 In some years it was not issued, and the Royal Mint instead placed gold versions of the commemorative £2 piece in the gold proof sets.